davybrion/companysite-dotnet/content/blog/2009-11-integrated-security-with-silverlight-and-wcf.md

 <script src="https://gist.github.com/3685323.js?file=s1.xml"></script>

-I only got it working with basicHttpBinding, so unfortunately i can no longer use the customBinding to use binary XML...
+I only got it working with basicHttpBinding, so unfortunately I can no longer use the customBinding to use binary XML...

 In your Silverlight project, open the ServiceReferences.ClientConfig file and add the following to the binding configuration: